Remote Work in 2019: What the Trends, Insights, and Predictions Say

 With a lower cost of living, and no need to worry about commuting, the dream of homeownership and small-town living will become a reality for many.

-Residents will have incomes which don't depend on their local economy and will be able to pump much-needed money into these areas, many of which hold historic value, and turn them around.
+Residents will have incomes that don't depend on their local economy and will be able to pump much-needed money into these areas, many of which hold historic value, and turn them around.

 Moving out of the city with a remote job is a no-brainer for parents</span> looking to raise their kids in a quiet neighborhood.